-In early 2019, I applied for Spalding University’s MFA in Writing program, and was accepted.
-Since then, my days have been filled with farm work and fruitful reflection from my writing perch.
+In early 2020, I was accepted into the MFA program at Spalding University’s Naslund-Mann Graduate School of Writing.
+I graduated with an MFA in Creative Nonfiction (and an unofficial minor in Poetry) in May of 2022.
+My days are now filled with farm work and fruitful reflection from my writing perch.
 With practice comes habit, and I now feel drawn to write, much as I know I must farm.

 The manuscript I am composing offers the story of this farm and my body, blended in poetry and prose.
 Writing has made itself known as an essential part of my farm work.
 It is yet one more way I practice slowing down.